koenrane/KR-new-site/content/the-art-of-the-artificial-insights-from-artificial.md

 &= 699{,}999.7
 \end{align*}
 $$

-Suddenly, a knowably-friendly oracle pops into existence and gives me the opportunity to ask one question.
+Suddenly, a knowably friendly oracle pops into existence and gives me the opportunity to ask one question.
 Being a genius, I use this question to ask _whether I will win the lottery with the next ticket I buy_.
 Freeze frame!
 Let's use the `VPI` equation to calculate how much this information is worth to me, _before_ I receive it and under my _current_ beliefs.

 $$
 \begin{align*}